ubilabs/threejs-overlay-view/README.md

 Described above is still not the complete picture, and there are some details left out for readability reasons.

-We plan to publish a full API documentation at some point in the future.
-For now please refer to the TypeScript source code or declaration files that contain a lot of comments.
+We plan to publish full API documentation at some point.
+Until then, please refer to the TypeScript source code or declaration files as well as our demos that contain a lot of comments.

 ## Contributing

 We are always happy to accept contributions from outside collaborators.
-For bugs or problems you encounter as well as questions, ideas and feature-requests, please head over to our [issue tracker][].
+For bugs or problems you encounter as well as questions, ideas and feature requests, please head over to our [issue tracker][].

-When reporting issues, please try to be as concise as possible and provide an [reproducible example][] so we can quickly address the problem.
+When reporting issues, please try to be as concise as possible and provide a [reproducible example][] so we can quickly address the problem.

 [issue tracker]: https://github.com/ubilabs/threejs-overlay-view/issues
 [reproducible example]: https://stackoverflow.com/help/minimal-reproducible-example